 Metadata is structured information that describes, explains, locates or otherwise makes it easier to retrieve, use or manage an information resource.
 Metadata is often called data about data or information about information.

-The Metadata Register contains the metadata elements from the ISO19115 standard (for an extract of the main metadata table see ANNEX A).
+The Metadata Register contains the metadata elements from the ISO19115 standard (for an extract of the main metadata table see ANNEX A there is no annex A).
 It will also contain additional metadata elements required for an IALA product specification.

 Producer Code Register: